bhauman/figwheel-main/docs/README.md

 Figwheel has a non-intrusive heads up display that gives you feedback on how well your project is compiling.
-By writing a shell script you can click on files in the heads up display and they will open in your editor!
+By writing a shell script you can click on errors in the heads up display and they will open in your editor!

 #### Descriptive Errors with Code Context